terra-reference/terraref.github.io/_posts/articles/2015-11-21-simulated_phenotypes.md

 # How to obtain data and give feedback:

 Please provide feedback.
-Please provide feedback by leaving a comment below, commenting on the issue in our [GitHub repository](https://github.com/terraref/reference-data/issues/20), emailing me, [dlebauer@illinois.edu](mailto:dlebauer@illinois.edu), or visiting the [TerraRef Reference Data chatroom](https://gitter.im/terraref/reference-data).
+Please provide feedback by leaving a comment below, commenting on the issue in our [GitHub repository](https://github.com/terraref/reference-data/issues/20), or emailing me [dlebauer@illinois.edu](mailto:dlebauer@illinois.edu).

 * If you do something cool, please send comments and figures!
 * I also can provide similar data at hourly or higher frequency as well as other processes and environmental drivers,